-One of the best ways for your teen to avoid overdrawing their bank account is to teach them to check their bank statements regularly and balance their checkbook, if they keep one.
-With many online banking services, it’s easier than ever to track spending, pay bills and stick to a college-sized budget with the convenience of a laptop computer.
+One of the best ways for your teen to avoid overdrawing their bank account is to teach them to check their bank statements regularly and balance their checkbook if they keep one.
+With many online banking services, it’s easier than ever to track spending, pay bills, and stick to a college-sized budget with the convenience of a laptop computer.

-7. Beware of identity theft.
+7. Beware of Identity Theft

-8. Begin saving today.
+8. Begin Saving Today

 It’s never too early to start a savings account.
 Once they’ve learned the banking basics, it is now time to encourage your teen to start saving for the future.
 While your college student may not have a lot of money to put away right now, it’s important to show them the importance of setting and reaching long-term goals.
 With an online savings account that accrues valuable compound interest, it’s easier than ever to earn more on the money you save.

-Whether they choose to save a percentage of every paycheck from their part-time college job, or put away some of that food allowance you send each month for a future goal, use a goal-based savings calculator to see how a little bit goes a long way when it comes to saving for the future.
+Whether they choose to save a percentage of every paycheck from their part-time college job or put away some of that food allowance you send each month for a future goal, use a goal-based savings calculator to see how a little bit goes a long way when it comes to saving for the future.

-9. Start an emergency fund.
+9. Start an Emergency Fund

 Once a savings account is started, it’s also a good idea to ensure that your student has a little bit of cash in the bank in case of an emergency.
 From a car that needs a tow to a shop near the dorm, to an unexpected fee in a particular class, it’s always smart to put a few hundred dollars away for the unexpected expenses that are sure to come up.
-This is also a great money management tip to teach your college student to take with them well past graduation.
+This is also a great money management tip to teach your college students to take with them well past graduation.

 Teaching money management tips to your college-bound students is an important part of preparing them for the real world outside your home.
 This is the first time they will most likely be managing their own finances and will certainly benefit from the money management tips you offer them free of charge!
-If not now, they’ll surely come to appreciate your financial wisdom to help make smart decisions with their money.
+If not now, they’ll surely come to appreciate your financial wisdom to help them make smart decisions with their money.

 — Paul Harding (@prharding) April 14, 2014